Call for Papers for a Special Issue in Energy Journal

 Policy implications of the Special Issue

-The applied theoretical and analytical contributions are expected to provide guidance to policy-makers and government officials in designing new policy scenarios for the investigation of the role of competition in the electricity sectors.
-The empirical contributions should provide evidence to support and inform current policy debates.
-This Special Issue should be of benefit to policy-makers and researchers worldwide, be it rich developed economies where historical distortions survive in the electricity sector, emerging economies with heavily regulated prices where there is a need to design policy options for the transition towards a welfare improving economic structure, or finally more liberalised economies such as the US and the European Union countries.
-All authors are invited to indicate what are the policy implications of the particular competition issues explored in their paper (within their submitted abstract).
+The applied theoretical and analytical contributions are expected to provide guidance to policy-makers and government officials in designing new policy scenarios facing the challenges of climate change.
+The empirical contributions should provide evidence to support and inform current policy debates and market development.
+All authors are asked to indicate the policy implications of their analyses.
 We welcome all empirical methodologies and theoretical orientations.

 The project will progress on an expedited timeline, as laid out below.
 Papers should be roughly 6000 words.
 Please format and reference your paper according to Energy Journal’s requirements.